MarkSverdlov/Statistical_Theory_Final_Assignment2024/readme.md

 1. Pre-Processed Data.csv - This file contains the data we analyze in all notebooks (except 'Exploration.ipynb').
 It is created by processing the data from Kaggle using "Pre-Processing Data.ipynb".
+1. Initial Results.ipynb - This notebook contains the initial results we procured for the presentation.
 1. Results.ipynb - This notebook contains all the results and analyses we perpetrated for the main text.
 1. requirements.txt - This file contains the dependencies of the notebooks.
+1. AnswersAboutDataset.pdf - This file records a query and an answer we got from the database creator.

 ## How to Use
 ### Install the Code Dependencies